brillcp/PokedexUI/README.md

 ## View 📱

-The SwiftUI `PokedexView` is the root view and hosts a `TabView` with two sections: Pokémon and Items.
+The SwiftUI `PokedexView` is the root view and hosts a `TabView` with two sections: "Pokedex" and "Items".
 The Pokémon grid uses a `LazyVGrid` and triggers sprite loading and pagination automatically:

 ```swift
 TabView {